LeonaPopa/MAP-ToyLanguageInterpreter-UniversityProject/README.md

 ### Running the Interpreter

 1. **Run the main application**:
-   - Locate the main class in the `controller` package and run it.
+   - Locate the main class in the `view` package and run it.
 This will start the Toy Language Interpreter.

 ### Logging